AviatrixSystems/Docs/HowTos/edge-2.0-workflow.rst

 Selective Gateway Upgrade for Edge 2.0
 -----------------------------------------

 The Aviatrix Edge 2.0 base OS is not upgradeable.
-To update the base OS to a newer version, you can only deploy a newer version of the Aviatrix Edge image to a new VM to replace it.
+To update the base OS to a newer version, you need to deploy the latest version of the Aviatrix Edge image to a new VM.

 As Edge 2.0 base OS is not field upgradeable, Edge 2.0 does not support selective gateway image update and software rollback.